Healthdirect Free Australian health advice you can count on.

 What are vegetarian and vegan diets?

-Vegetarian and vegan diets help reduce your risk of disease.
-They can also provide you with all the protein, minerals and most vitamins your body needs.
+Vegetarian and vegan diets prioritise foods that come from plants.
+These diets help reduce your risk of chronic disease.
+A well-balanced vegetarian diet can supply your body with all the protein and minerals and most vitamins it needs.
+A vegan diet needs extra attention.

 Vegetarians don't eat meat, poultry or seafood.
-However, there are different types of vegetarian diet:
+However, there are different types of vegetarian and vegan diets:

 • Vegans don't eat any animal products, including honey and gelatine.

-People may follow a vegetarian or vegan diet for religious reasons, or as a sustainable, ethical choice.
+People may follow a vegetarian or vegan diet for health reasons or as a religious, environmental, ethical or economic choice.

 What are the health benefits of a vegetarian diet?